 We will have calls, scheduled, with some breaks, almost like a university schedule.
 That is to get the contact time, be able to spend some time in a way that is similar to the oral tradition, but not limited by geography.
 There might be people from several geographic locations.
 The online format makes that a possibility.

 There will be many practical assignments.
-Small ones to begin with, but not too small either, meal size, an hour or two, and then a few selected ones, even in the first year, of sharing what you are learning with people local to you.
-Even if you can only invite a few friends to a park, and tell them that you are doing this course, and are supposed to try and tell a story, that will work ok.
+Small ones to begin with, but not too small either, meal size, an hour or two, and likely a few selected ones, even in the first year, of sharing what you are learning with people local to you.
+Even if you can only invite a few friends, that will work ok.
 It is a start.

-There will also be some reading and writing.
-It will take some effort, you will have to schedule some time for all of these things and be disciplined, but the main purpose of the writing is for me to be able to get a good feel for every person's ongoing journey, see their strengths, blind spots, genius, quirkiness.
-It is some combination of scholarship, creative writing, fun, discipline, and no doubt a moment of struggle or two.
+The main feasts are the actual program events, where we will physically be together a few times.
+Talking, and being together, will help me get a good feel for every person's ongoing journey, see their strengths, blind spots, genius, quirkiness.
+It is some combination of scholarship, creativity, fun, discipline, and no doubt a moment of struggle or two.